 \section{Abstract}

-We investigate the sample efficiency of reinforcement learning in a $\gamma$-discounted infinite-horizon Markov decision process (MDP) with state space $\cS$ and action space $\cA$, assuming access to a generative model.
-Despite a number of prior work tackling this problem, a complete picture of the trade-offs between sample complexity and statistical accuracy is yet to be determined.
-In particular, prior results suffer from a sample size barrier, in the sense that their claimed statistical guarantees hold only when the sample size exceeds at least $\frac{|\cS||\cA|}{(1-\gamma)^2}$ (up to some log factor).
-The current paper overcomes this barrier by certifying the minimax optimality of model-based reinforcement learning as soon as the sample size exceeds the order of $\frac{|\cS||\cA|}{1-\gamma}$ (modulo some log factor).
-More specifically, a {\em perturbed} model-based planning algorithm provably finds an $\varepsilon$-optimal policy with an order of $\frac{|\cS||\cA| }{(1-\gamma)^3\varepsilon^2}\log\frac{|\cS||\cA|}{(1-\gamma)\varepsilon}$ samples for any $\varepsilon \in (0, \frac{1}{1-\gamma}]$.
-Along the way, we derive improved (instance-dependent) guarantees for model-based policy evaluation.
-To the best of our knowledge, this work provides the first minimax-optimal guarantee in a generative model that accommodates the entire range of sample sizes (beyond which finding a meaningful policy is information theoretically impossible).
+This paper is concerned with the sample efficiency of reinforcement learning, assuming access to a generative model (or simulator).
+We first consider $\gamma$-discounted infinite-horizon Markov decision processes (MDPs) with state space $\mathcal{S}$ and action space $\mathcal{A}$.
+Despite a number of prior works tackling this problem, a complete picture of the trade-offs between sample complexity and statistical accuracy is yet to be determined.
+In particular, all prior results suffer from a severe sample size barrier, in the sense that their claimed statistical guarantees hold only when the sample size exceeds at least $\frac{|\mathcal{S}||\mathcal{A}|}{(1-\gamma)^2}$.
+The current paper overcomes this barrier by certifying the minimax optimality of two algorithms --- a {\em perturbed} model-based algorithm and a {\em conservative} model-based algorithm --- as soon as the sample size exceeds the order of $\frac{|\mathcal{S}||\mathcal{A}|}{1-\gamma}$ (modulo some log factor).
+Moving beyond infinite-horizon MDPs, we further study time-inhomogeneous finite-horizon MDPs, and prove that a plain model-based planning algorithm suffices to achieve minimax-optimal sample complexity given any target accuracy level.
+To the best of our knowledge, this work delivers the first minimax-optimal guarantees that accommodate the entire range of sample sizes (beyond which finding a meaningful policy is information theoretically infeasible).